Why “Policy Implications” in Marine Science Often Fall Short

 Research rarely reaches decision-makers directly

-There is a further complication that most researchers don't fully account for.
-Even good, specific, timely research rarely reaches decision-makers directly.
+More often than not, research reaches them indirectly.
 It travels through advisors, knowledge brokers, NGOs, scientific committees, and advocates - people whose job is to synthesise evidence and present it in a form that is useful for decisions.

 This means that the audience for your policy communication is often not the policymaker directly.
 It is the person who briefs the policymaker.
 Understanding this changes what you need to produce, how you frame it, and who you need to reach.